-Now, if Thunderbird is set up so that a copy of outgoing emails is automatically saved in the Sent folder, it is possible to have a look at how the signed message looks like:
+Now, if your mail client is set up so that a copy of outgoing emails is automatically saved in the Sent folder, it is possible to have a look at how the signed message looks like:

-From the Details menu you can operate directly on the sender's key:
+On Interlink you can use the Details menu you to operate directly on the sender's key:

 - View Key properties shows all key details

 - View OpenPGP PhotoID allows you to see the PhotoID, if any

 - Sign Sender's Key... allows you to sign the sender's key

 - Set Owner Trust of Sender's Key... allows you to set the Owner Trust for a sender's key.